What does ECO mean?

 Also, in the plant room are the controls for the rain water harvesting system.
 All the rain water which runs off the roof of the building collects in an enormous tank under the far end of the car park.
 This water is filtered and then used to flush all the loos.
 If the tank runs dry it is automatically topped up from the mains.

-Despite the fact that we generate our own electricity and heat we would rather not use it in the first place and so we have installed a large number of energy efficiency measures to the building.
-This includes a light catcher, sun pipes and roof lights as well as internal glass doors and windows so that the Eco Hub makes very best use of natural light.
-When we do need to use artificial light we have state of the art LEDs to further minimise the running costs for the building. natural ventilation is also allowed for as all the windows (both internal and external) open, and allow fresh air to blow throughout the whole building.
+We also make the most of natural light with the installation of a light catcher, sun pipes and roof lights as well as internal glass doors and windows.
+When we do need to use artificial light we have state of the art LEDs to further minimise the running costs for the building.
+We have natural ventilation as all the windows (both internal and external) open, and allow fresh air to blow throughout the whole building.

 The Eco Hub project involved refurbishing the existing building and adding on three new extensions.
-As part of this work, the whole building was externally wrapped up in huge amounts of insulations both on the walls and the roof and a low embedded carbon material was used to clad the exterior.
+The whole building was externally wrapped up in huge amounts of insulations both on the walls and the roof and a low embedded carbon material was used to clad the exterior.
 Double glazing was fitted throughout.
-This means that any heat which is put into the bustling stays there and so reduces the need for heat generation to a minimum.
+This means that any heat which is put into the building stays there and so reduces the need for heat generation to a minimum.

 What makes the Eco Hub Economical?

-The cost of building the Eco Hub was reduced significantly by recycling many materials from the original building but also thanks to a number of local suppliers e.g. Potton Windows, Kingspan PLC, who gave us very good deals on materials, and in the case of Potton Windows – that meant free materials.
+The cost of building the Eco Hub was reduced significantly by recycling many materials from the original building and with good deals from a number of local suppliers.
 The contractors, S and G Hutchinsons, and the architect, Dan Jones of Civic partners, were very adept at ensuring the tightest cost controls and identifying savings wherever possible.

-The renewable energy means that we have virtually no utility bills and so all the money the Eco Hub earns can be used to run the building for the direct benefit of the community.
-Installing LED lights has further reduced the running costs from what they were.
-Staffing cost are reduced thanks to the considerable efforts of the band of Hub Volunteers who take on a wide variety of invaluable jobs and responsibilities and the volunteer Trustee Board who manage it.
+The renewable energy means that we have low utility bills and so all the money the Eco Hub earns can be used to run the building for the direct benefit of the community.